Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag

 with the amplitude

-where $\varkappa$ is the absolute value of the transverse momentum, $m$ is OAM number (instead of \textit{l}, we use $m$ as OAM number in this communication) and $\phi_p$ is the azimuthal angle (phase angle of the twisted electron beam).
-For the relativistic case, the wave function for the twisted electron can be described as superposition of Dirac plane wave.
+where $\varkappa$ is the absolute value of the transverse momentum, $m$ is TAM projection.
+For the relativistic case, the wave function for the twisted electron can be described as a superposition of the Dirac plane wave.
 The wave function for the twisted electron beam can be defined as: